yaragos/dotbak/README.md

 ## Conclusion

 This is merely a script I use for backup.
 It has a single function and cannot restore your configuration files on a new system.
-If you need more advanced features to manage your dotfiles, you can refer to tools like Dotbot, yadm, etc.
+If you need more advanced features to manage your dotfiles, you can refer to tools like [Dotbot](https://github.com/anishathalye/dotbot), [yadm](https://github.com/TheLocehiliosan/yadm) etc.